RC airplane disorientation.

 of helping prevent disorientation.

 No rc pilot is ever immune from becoming disoriented, but by following the tips outlined above, you can cut the chances of rc airplane disorientation happening to you.
+Even by just be being aware of the issue is a good start.

 If you do become disoriented while flying your plane (and it happens in a split second!), keep calm.
 It's a horrible panicky feeling when it does happen, but you need to keep a cool head and get through it.

-Wrong stick inputs at the wrong moment can be disastrous, and if you think that your plane is doing something that it isn't, or you think that it's not doing something that it actually is, a bad situation can be made much worse by applying the wrong control surface movement in panic!
+Wrong stick inputs at the wrong moment can be disastrous, and if you think that your plane is doing something that it isn't, or you think that it's not doing something that it actually is, a bad situation can be made much worse by applying the wrong control surface movement in panic.

 Keep rc airplane disorientation in mind all the time when you fly, and you'll be better prepared for when it happens.